Trash & Recycling Services

 The Solid Waste and Recycling Committee wants to remind residents that the best way to avoid items from entering the waste stream is to reduce the purchase of items in single-use containers and bulky packaging.
 This can be accomplished in many ways, including the use of reusable shopping bags and beverage containers.

-If you have specific questions about whether an item is recyclable, please check out www.recyclesmartma.org, or send an email to the Town of Bow Solid Waste and Recycling Committee at firstname.lastname@example.org.
-The new flyer is also posted at the website at www. https://bownh.gov/289/Trash-Recycling-Services.
-Additional posters and flyers with what is recyclable.
+If you have specific questions about whether an item is recyclable, please check out www.recyclesmartma.org, or send an email to the Town of Bow Solid Waste and Recycling Committee at email@example.com.
+The new flyer is also posted above and you can find additional posters and flyers with what is recyclable here.
 Zero Sort, Zero Sort Poster

 Weekly Pickup Schedule & More Info

 For details and information, including the weekly pickup schedule, holiday schedule, and what to recycle, read the complete: